Infant Safe Haven Laws - Florida

 Citation: Ann.
 Stat. § 383.50

 A medical services provider, a fire department, or an employee or agent of a medical services provider or fire department is immune from criminal or civil liability for acting in good faith pursuant to this section.
-Nothing in this subsection limits liability for negligence.
+This subsection does not limit liability for negligence.

 The hospital or any of its licensed health-care professionals is immune from criminal or civil liability for acting in good faith in accordance with this section.
 Nothing in this subsection limits liability for negligence.